Henry229/name-card-maker/README.md

 ## Description

-• It's the first project I've used called Database while learning React.
+• It's the first project using Database while learning React.

 • The reason why I started this project
   - I was wondering how to get data from DB while making front-end pages.